 The NGT said that information about sound emissions due to the automobile to consumers and public authorities has the potential to influence purchasing decisions and accelerate the transition to a quieter vehicle fleet.

 “Accordingly, we hold that the automobile manufacturers should provide information on sound levels of vehicles at the point of sale and in technical promotional material, providing information to the consumers about the sound emissions of a vehicle and also the horns based on Precautionary Principle,” the tribunal said.

-The tribunal also directed the authorities to record the PUC data only so to automatically linked with the Central Server with uniform standardise software and introduce annual third party inspection of PUC centres.
+The tribunal also directed the authorities to record the PUC data only so to automatically linked with the Central Server with uniform standardized software and introduce annual third-party inspection of PUC centers.

-“To limit the number of PUC centres upgrade them under strong supervision and quality control.
-To ensure 100 per cent compliance by linking annual vehicle insurance and vehicle registration with PUC certificate,” the bench said.
+“To limit the number of PUC centers upgrade them under strong supervision and quality control.
+To ensure 100 percent compliance by linking annual vehicle insurance and vehicle registration with PUC certificate,” the bench said.

-While asking transport department to strengthen inspection of PUC centres for quality control and licensing programme, the NGT directed it to make a quality audit of centres and calibration quarterly and upgrade testing centres for high level of automatic emission testing so that operators and vehicles drivers are prevented from manipulation of results.
+While asking the transport department to strengthen the inspection of PUC centers for quality control and licensing program, the NGT directed it to make a quality audit of centers and calibration quarterly and upgrade testing centers for a high level of automatic emission testing so that operators and vehicles drivers are prevented from manipulation of results.

 The NGT said it is admitted fact that automobiles, due to its engine noise, contribute significantly to ambient noise levels in urban areas and various reports available in the public domain, record that ambient noise levels in most of urban areas in the country are exceeding the ambient noise level standards as set out in the Noise Pollution (Regulation and Control) Rules, 2000.